 I had dinner with a guy recently who asked me how the business was.

-You know, we're we're we're um we do pretty well because we're in a results-oriented business.
+You know, we do pretty well because we're in the results-oriented business.

-You know, we're we're not you know, we're in sales business here or the advertising business, and we don't we don't deal with the cost per thousand technique.
+We're the advertising business, and we don't deal with the cost per thousand technique.

-And if you get results, uh people are gonna want to use you.
+And if you get results, people are going to want to use you.

-You advertise on the EIB network, and you're gonna be fine.
+You advertise on the EIB network, and you're going to be fine.

-You'll be doing okay with a lot of marks.
+You'll be doing okay with a lot of money.

-Uh typical example of how a country was shaped by entrepreneurs, independent-minded people, who created a product or a service and then listened to their customers, kept making it better.
+Carbonite, typical example of how a country was shaped by entrepreneurs, independent-minded people who created a product or a service and then listened to their customers, kept making it better.

 Carbonite online backup.

-They were just named Carbonite just Named the ninth fastest growing company in America on the annual Inc.
+They were just named, Carbonite just named the ninth fastest growing company in America on the annual Inc. 500 list.

 Number nine.